nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `deleteleave INDEX /on DATE` or `deleteleave INDEX /from DATE /to DATE`

-* Deletes leave from the employee specified by the `INDEX`, can be a single day of leave or multiple days of leave.
+* Deletes leave from the employee specified by the `INDEX`.
+* You have the flexibility to delete leave for a single day or multiple consecutive days.
 * The `INDEX` refers to the index number shown in the displayed employee list.
 * The `INDEX` **must be a positive integer**, and **must be within the range of the list**.
 * The `DATE` must be in `dd/MM/yyyy` format.